 Between excellent CGI and talented acting and uniquely written scripts, South Korean disaster movies have all the ingredients of a thrilling, dramatic, and emotional cinematic experience.

-Here are some of the best Korean disaster movies worth watching if you haven’t already.
-Don’t miss them!
+Here are my picks for the best Korean disaster movies worth watching if you haven't already.
+Don't miss them!